-The group sits 'knee to knee' (or stands face-to-face!).
+The group sits 'knee-to-knee' (or stands face-to-face!).
 The format should look something like this:

 One side are the influencers and the other side are those being influenced - swap these roles for each round.
 Those being influenced are first asked to act as if they have dominant Cool Blue energy.
-The influencers are given one minute to adapt and connect with their partner and see if they can influence them to move to their town/join their team, or whatever scenario you point waffle
+The influencers are given one minute to adapt and connect with their partner and see if they can influence them to move to their town/join their team, or whatever scenario you have chosen.
+Next, ask one of the rows to move to a new partner and switch roles.
+This time those being influenced act as if they have dominant Fiery Red energy and those doing the influencing work with a different topic.
+Repeat this process another two times until all colour energies have been completed.